kanidm/kanidm/designs/auth.rst

 to ssh to the machine as usual with their key.
 SUDO rights are granted via password only once they are connected (see sudo on workstation).

+Agent forwarding is a concern in this scenario to limit scope and lateral movement.
+Can this be limited correctly?
+IMO no, so don't allow it.

 SSH to machine
 ==============